 Step 1 : Registration

 Register your organisation and opportunities with VARB.
-Remember to provide up to date leaflets and publicity that helps to give volunteers a good idea of what you do.
+You can do this via our online database here or using our registration forms.
+Remember to provide as much detail as possible, to give volunteers a good idea of what to expect.

 Step 2 : Referrals

 We will contact you with details of potential volunteers who have expressed an interest.
 Please respond promptly and set up an informal chat or interview with the potential volunteer.

 Step 3 : References

 Before accepting a potential volunteer, we recommend that you always take up references.
 If required, you may also need a DBS (criminal records) check.